-- 10 The SPP is a statement of Scottish Government policy on land use planning and contains: - the Scottish Government's view of the purpose of planning, - the core principles for the operation of the system and the objectives for key parts of the system, - statutory guidance on sustainable development and planning under Section 3E of the Planning etc. (Scotland) Act 2006, - concise subject planning policies, including the implications for development planning and development management, and - the Scottish Government's expectations of the intended outcomes of the planning system.

-Of relevance to this application are

-- Paragraphs 45 -51: Economic Development

-- Paragraphs 92-97: Rural developments
+- 10 The SPP is a statement of Scottish Government policy on land use planning and contains: - the Scottish Government's view of the purpose of planning, - the core principles for the operation of the system and the objectives for key parts of the system, - statutory guidance on sustainable development and planning under Section 3E of the Planning etc. (Scotland) Act 2006, - concise subject planning policies, including the implications for development planning and development management, and - the Scottish Government's expectations of the intended outcomes of the planning system. - 11 Of relevance to this application are - Paragraphs 45 -51: Economic Development - Paragraphs 92-97: Rural developments - Paragraphs 66-91: Housing

-- Paragraphs 149-158: Open space and physical activity

-- Paragraphs 66-91: Housing